humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails6.md

 remote** to it.
 We also set up issue/feature tracking, and used an awesome feature to work with the issue tracker directly from the commit messages.
-This is an exceptionally handy feature and helps you work with more than one person, or need to track various ideas and bugs as they pop up.
+This is an exceptionally handy feature and helps you work with more than one person and track various ideas and bugs as they pop up.

 [closing]: https://help.github.com/articles/closing-issues-via-commit-messages